Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: Conductance of monolayer--bilayer--monolayer graphene junctions

-We consider a mono(+)-bi($\mp$)-mono(+) junction, in which the thickness of the energy barrier is determined by the length of the $-$ layer, given by $(N-2)a/2$.
-The definition of $N$ follows that adopted in Ref.~1, and Fig.~1 (a) corresponds to the case $N=6$.
-In accordance with the Bloch factors discussed in the preceding section, the transport direction is taken along the $x$ axis, and the interfaces between the monolayer and bilayer regions are assumed to be ideal armchair boundaries.
+We consider MBMGJs ($\downarrow$--$\downarrow\uparrow$--$\downarrow$ graphene junctions), in which the thickness of the energy barrier is determined by the length of the central $\uparrow$ layer, given by $(N-2)a/2$.
+The definition of $N$ follows that adopted in Ref.~\cite{Tamura-2025}, and Fig.~1(b) corresponds to the case $N=6$.
+In accordance with the Bloch factors discussed in Secs.
+III and IV, the transport direction is taken along the $x$ axis, and the interfaces between the monolayer and bilayer regions are assumed to be ideal armchair boundaries.
+Appendix~B demonstrates that the monolayer--bilayer armchair boundary is rigorously treated in the exact calculation of the transmission probability.

-Figure~7 shows the zero-energy conductance $G$ of a mono--bi--mono junction calculated using the Landauer formula and plotted as a function of $N$ in units of $G_0=2e^2/h$~\cite{Datta,T-Ando,Landauer}.
-In the exact numerical calculation shown in panel~(a), the Bloch factor $\Lambda=\exp(i k_x a)$, corresponding to the translation vector $(a,0)$, is employed.
-This $\Lambda$ is obtained exactly by numerically diagonalizing the transfer matrix.
-Panels~(b) and (c) show the results obtained by replacing $\Lambda$ in the same numerical code with $\lambda^2$ and $\lambda^2/|\lambda|^2$, respectively.
+Figure~5(a) shows the zero-energy conductance $G$ of MBMGJs calculated using the Landauer formula and plotted as a function of $N$ in units of $G_0=2e^2/h$~\cite{Datta,T-Ando,Landauer}.
+In the exact numerical calculation shown in Fig.~5(a), the Bloch factor $\tilde{\lambda}=\exp(i k_x a/2)$ is obtained exactly by numerically diagonalizing the transfer matrix.
+Within the single-particle approximation, the scattering-matrix approach used in the present exact calculation is equivalent to the Green's-function method~\cite{Datta}.
+Figures ~5(b) and ~5(c) show the results obtained by replacing $\tilde{\lambda}$ in the same numerical code with $\lambda$ and $\lambda/|\lambda|$, respectively.
 Here, $\lambda$ represents the approximate quantity $\exp(i k_x a/2)$ obtained from Eq.~(\ref{DK-eq}).
 The details of the calculation are provided in the Appendix~B~\cite{Tamura-exact}.